Japan (2023 film): Development

-In mid-March 2020, it was reported that Raju Murugan was to collaborate with Karthi for his next directional.
+In mid-March 2020, it was reported that Raju Murugan was to collaborate with Karthi for his next directorial venture.
 In February 2022, the project's launch was reported to happen in May, as Karthi would have finished his commitments to Viruman (2022), Ponniyin Selvan: I (2022), Ponniyin Selvan: II (2023) and Sardar (2022).
 The project was reported to be funded by S. R. Prakash Babu and S. R. Prabhu under Dream Warrior Pictures.
 That May, Ravi Varman was reportedly roped in to handle the cinematography.
 In early August, Murugan, during a press meet for Viruman, officially announced the project.
 In late September, was it reported that the launch would happen in October and the music will be composed by G. V. Prakash Kumar.
 On 11 September, the producers S. R. Prakash Babu and S. R. Prabhu made a public announcement of the project.
 A muhurat puja was held in Chennai the same day.
 The crew were also announced the same day, which includes editor Ravi Varman, composer G. V. Prakash Kumar and editor Philomin Raj.